jgretz/Bio/README.md

 Conference Full
 ----------------
-Josh is the CTO at Truefit, where he helps our talented team explore new areas, expand their skills, and imagine creative approaches to creating software people love.
-He is passionate about exploring the cutting edge in both technology and business.
-Whether leading projects, speaking at conferences or volunteering, he is committed to leaving the world a little than he found it.
+JJosh is the CTO at Truefit, where he helps a talented team explore new areas, expand their skills, and imagine creative approaches to creating software people love.
+He is passionate about exploring the cutting edge of both technology and business, and weaving them together to make something new.
+Whether tinkering with code, speaking at conferences or volunteering, he is committed to leaving the world a little better than he found it.

 He graduated from Grove City College in 2004 with a B.S. in Computer Information Systems and a minor in business.
 You can still find him around campus, advising students and teaching a class as an adjunct professor.